10 Crucial Considerations During a Retail Technology Selection

 The vast number of technology vendors available in the market can feel overwhelming at the beginning of a selection process.
 To narrow your search parameters, it’s important to have a deep knowledge and understanding of the vendor landscape and how each vendor aligns with your needs. enVista’s proprietary down select approach can enable a more manageable vendor pool to select from.

-7. Don’t forget the business case and time to value.
+7. Don’t forget to consider the business case and time to value when making a selection.

 Every project needs a sound business case to garner organizational support.
 Your business case should not only outline the cost of the investment but also the time to value to recognize the benefit.
 This step isn’t just for leadership or the board; the entire organization needs to see the reason behind the change and what it brings to the table.